-Sea Salt and Thyroid Problems?
+Sea Salt And Thyroid Problems?

-The most common cause is an autoimmune condition known as Hashimoto’s thyroiditis.
-This disorder is more common in women and in those with a family history of autoimmune diseases.
-It involves immune-related inflammation of the gland, which interferes with production of thyroid hormones.
+The most common cause of hypothyroidism is Hashimoto’s thyroiditis, an autoimmune condition.
+This disorder is more common in women and in those with a family history of autoimmunity.
+It is marked by inflammation of the thyroid gland, which interferes with hormone production.
 The exact cause and triggers of Hashimoto’s are unknown.
 Symptoms often develop gradually, sometimes over the course of several years.
 Women age 50 and older are at greater risk than men, although anyone of any age can be affected.

 Andrew Weil, M.D.